 The Accused

-The Accused is a 1988 American legal drama film directed by Jonathan Kaplan from a screenplay written by Tom Topor.
-The film is loosely based on the 1983 gang rape of Cheryl Araujo in New Bedford, Massachusetts.
-Set in Washington state, but filmed mainly in Vancouver, British Columbia, the film stars Jodie Foster as Sarah Tobias, a young waitress, who is gang raped by three men at a local bar.
-With the aid of an attorney, Kathryn Murphy (Kelly McGillis), she sets out to prosecute the rapists as well as the men who helped induce the assault.
-Bernie Coulson, Leo Rossi, Ann Hearn, Carmen Argenziano, Steve Antin and Tom O'Brien are featured in supporting roles.
+The Accused is a 1988 American legal drama film directed by Jonathan Kaplan and written by Tom Topor, loosely based on the 1983 gang rape of Cheryl Araujo in New Bedford, Massachusetts.
+It stars Jodie Foster as Sarah Tobias, a young waitress who is gang raped by three men at a local bar.
+With the help of District Attorney Katheryn Murphy (played by Kelly McGillis), she sets out to prosecute the rapists and the men who helped induce the assault.

 Plot

-Sarah Tobias is brutally gang-raped by three men at a local bar while several patrons watch and cheer.
-District Attorney Kathryn Murphy is assigned to the case.
-Although there is strong physical evidence corroborating Sarah's rape, Kathryn feels that Sarah will not make a credible witness due to her checkered past and flirtatious behavior with the men prior to her attack.
+On April 18, 1987, 24-year-old waitress Sarah Tobias is brutally gang-raped by three men at a local bar while several patrons watch and cheer.
+District Attorney Katheryn Murphy is assigned to the case.
+Although there is strong physical evidence corroborating Sarah's rape, Katheryn assumes that Sarah will not make a credible witness if the case goes to trial due to her checkered past and flirtatious behavior with the men before her attack.
 She agrees to a plea bargain, allowing the three rapists to plead guilty to the lesser offense of reckless endangerment, a felony without a sexual offense, and serve nine months in prison.
+Sarah is angered and feels betrayed by Katheryn's decision, as she wants the chance to tell her story.

 Awards